Helen (actress): Personal life

 Helen's first marriage was in 1957 to film director Prem Narayan Arora of Dil Daulat Duniya fame, who was 27 years older than her.
 She divorced him in 1974.
 In 1981, Helen married Salim Khan, a prominent Bollywood screenplay writer.
 Khan was already married and the father of four children; Helen joined the Khan family and had a large role (along with Khan and his first wife Salma) in keeping the family united.
 All of Helen's step-children have bonded closely with her, and Helen is almost invariably accompanied in public appearances by Salma Khan, Salim's first wife.
-She has adopted a daughter, Arpita Khan.
+She has adopted a daughter.
 Helen is a Christian.